rodrimati1992/type_level/type_level_values/docs/appendix_functions.md

 # Function adaptors

-Function adaptors are generic types which implement TypeFn_, taking other TypeFn as parameters (either in the type or as a function parameter).
+Function adaptors are generic types which implement TypeFn_, taking other TypeFn as parameters (either as captures or as a function parameter).

 Most of them are declared [in the fn_adaptors module](../../fn_adaptors/index.html).